-NerdzFactory Partners USADF, LSETF To Train Youths On Tech Skills
+NerdzFactory Partners USADF, LSETF to Train Youths on Tech Skills

 Lagos-based social innovation firm, NerdzFactory Company, has partnered with the Lagos State Employment Trust Fund (LSETF) and the United States African Development Foundation (USADF), to train youths, aged 18 to 35, on essential skills to meet the demands of the digital landscape.

-The seven weeks programme, which started Monday, October 9, 2023, and ends November 24, 2023, according to the organisers offers a 100 per cent tuition scholarship, hands-on training in graphics and product design, comprehensive digital marketing training, soft skills development, certification, training allowance, internship, job placement, mentorship, business support and other opportunities.
+The seven weeks programme, which started Monday, October 9, 2023 and ends November 24, 2023, according to the organisers offers an 100 percent tuition scholarship, hands-on training in graphics and product design, comprehensive digital marketing training, soft skills development, certification, training allowance, internship, job placement, mentorship, business support and other opportunities.

 “This programme is of great significance to us as it aligns with our mission to empower individuals, businesses, and institutions to unlock prosperity.
 It also plays a crucial role in our strategic plan to intentionally foster opportunities for young people to collaborate and excel, all while cultivating a pool of top-tier talent for both local and global markets.”